n3integration/classifier/README.md

 ### Classification

 There are two methods of classification: `io.Reader` or `string`.
-To perform classification of strings, use the `TrainString` or `ClassifyString` functions.
+To classify strings, use the `TrainString` or `ClassifyString` functions.
 To classify larger sources, use the `Train` and `Classify` functions that take an `io.Reader` as input.

 ```go
 import "github.com/n3integration/classifier/naive"